Palaces and park ensemble in Ostromecko: Park

 In the depths of the park also stands the neo-Romanesque mausoleum of the Schönborn and Alvensleben families.

-In the past, there used to be a pheasantry and a refuge for deers.
-Likewise, orchards were growing near the Old palace: today, only relics (crabapples and pears) can be found.
-In 2009, the Ostromecko Park was ranked second in a competition for the Most Beautiful Polish Park, organized by the company Briggs & Stratton. in 2018, a comprehensive restoration of the complex (buildings and park) has been carried out.
+Both a pheasantry and a refuge for deer were present in the park.
+Orchards also grew near the Old palace; today, only relics (mainly crabapples and pears) can be found.
+In 2009, the Ostromecko Park was ranked second in a competition for the most beautiful park in Poland, organized by the company Briggs & Stratton.
+A comprehensive restoration of the complex (buildings and park) was completed in 2018.